Yoldark34/lighthouse-staking-dashboard/README.md

 # Features
 * Handle lot of keys
-* Display anualized %
+* Display annualized %
-* Support currency convertion thanks cryptowat
+* Support currency conversion thanks cryptowat
-* Alway display eth gains
+* Always display eth gains
 * Display status of validators (was very hard to do)
 * Built in alerts
 * Display attestation, aggregate and proposed count per validators
-* Keep tracks of daily and montly income
+* Keep tracks of daily and monthly income

 # TODO
 * ~Add aggregated and proposed blocks in the validator table (there is only attestation right now)~